bbchallenge/bbchallenge/src/routes/method.md

 Because we aim to achieve this standard, the following principles are at the core of the busy beaver challenge.
 Any program involved part of the project must be:

 1. Open source
+2. Open to collaboration
-2. Modular, concise and clear
+3. Modular, concise and clear
-3. Documented and unit tested
+4. Documented and unit tested
-4. Reproducible with clear build and run instructions
+5. Reproducible with clear build/run instructions
-5. Eventually accompanied by a proof of correctness
+6. Eventually accompanied by a proof of correctness

 We would encourage the use of automatic proving tools such as [Lean](https://leanprover.github.io/) or [Coq](https://coq.inria.fr/) although it would be an extremely demanding endeavour.